 Handling data gaps in time series using imputation

 Time series forecasting is everywhere.
-What will tomorrow’s temperature be?
-How about my company’s stock price on Friday?
-My blood glucose levels tonight before bed?
+It tells you what tomorrow’s temperature will be, your company’s stock price on Friday, and your blood glucose levels before bed.
 Often these forecasts depend on sensors or measurements made out in the real, messy world.
-Those sensors flake out, get turned off, disconnect, and otherwise conspire to cause missing data in our signals.
+Those sensors flake out, get turned off, disconnect, and otherwise conspire to cause missing data in your signals.

-In this talk, we’ll show a number of methods for handling data gaps and give advice on which to consider and when.
-We’ll also show how to perform tests to determine which method suits your problem the best.
-All of this will be illustrated with real data from a continuous blood glucose monitor.
+Alfred Whitehead and Clare Jeon explore a number of methods for handling data gaps and advise you on which to consider and when.
+You’ll see how to perform tests to determine which method suits your problem the best.
+And all of this is illustrated with real data from a continuous blood glucose monitor.

-Prerequisite knowledgeBasic statistics, load and manipulate data in R or Python with Pandas.
+- A basic understanding of statistics, load, and how to manipulate data in R or Python with pandas

 What you'll learn

-Alf is responsible for the delivery of data science solutions at Klick Health, where he oversees a team of data scientists and AI researchers.
-He brings over 15 years of experience in data science, software development, and high-performance computing to the Klick team, combining his scientific background with an appreciation of the craft of code-writing.
-He has previously served as an information security officer, technology VP, and acting Chief Technology Officer.
-He holds two Masters degrees in the physical sciences, including thesis work in computational astrophysics, and is also a Certified Information Systems Security Professional (CISSP).
+Alfred Whitehead is the senior vice president of data science at Klick, where he’s responsible for the delivery of data science solutions and oversees a team of data scientists and AI researchers.
+He brings over 15 years of experience in data science, software development, and high-performance computing to the Klick team, combining his scientific background with an appreciation of the craft of code writing.
+Previously, he was an information security officer, technology vice president, and acting chief technology officer.
+He holds two master’s degrees in physical sciences, including thesis work in computational astrophysics, and is also a certified information systems security professional (CISSP).

-Clare is a data scientist at Klick Health, where she focuses on identifying digital biomarkers for diagnosis, risk assessment of diseases and prevention of health problems.
-Also she is exploring the applications of machine learning to optimize clinic performance.
-She was previously involved in working on the systems biology of cancer and the development of computational pipeline to identify key genomic and clinical signatures for cancer treatment.
-She holds a Ph.D degree in bioinformatics and systems biology.
+Clare Jeon is a data scientist at Klick, where she focuses on identifying digital biomarkers for diagnosis, risk assessment of diseases, and prevention of health problems.
+She also explores the applications of machine learning to optimize clinic performance.
+Previously, she was involved in working on the systems biology of cancer and the development of the computational pipeline to identify key genomic and clinical signatures for cancer treatment.
+She holds a PhD in bioinformatics and systems biology.

 For conference registration information and customer service